dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 By hearing him out, we came to the conclusion that trying to use Docker to make our development environments more efficient could actually work.

+So we came up with a plan to divide the process of deploying Docker over time to our development environments into three phases.

+---

+SWITCH TO SLIDE #21

+---

 The initial plan I had, was to simulate exactly the same workflow that we have been